 Rob Ventura: Spira Mirabilis

-Spring Lake, NJ – Kelly-McKenna Gallery is thrilled to announce Spira Mirabilis: Logarithmic Spirals in Nature, a solo exhibition by Rob Ventura, opening October 10, 2024.
+Kelly-McKenna Gallery is proud to announce Spira Mirabilis: Logarithmic Spirals in Nature, a solo exhibition by Rob Ventura, opening October 10, 2024.
 Featuring oil paintings, gouache on panel, charcoal drawings, and ceramic vessels, Ventura's exhibition delves into the beauty of natural patterns and mathematical harmony.

 Born in 1989, Rob Ventura is a multidisciplinary artist known for his work exploring organic forms.
 With a background in painting, drawing, and ceramics, his art reflects a fascination with the Golden Ratio, Fibonacci sequence, and the Mandelbrot set, echoing mathematical phenomena in nature.
 Ventura studied at Boston University, earning his MFA in Painting and Drawing in 2013.